fhalab/evSeq/README.md

 **C)** Once the sequences are returned by the NGS provider, the computational workup can be performed on a standard laptop by users with little-to-no computational experience.

-The amplicons prepared with `evSeq` can yield nearly 1000 high-quality protein variant sequences for the just cost of the multiplexed NGS run (typically ~$100 from commercial sequencing providers and even less from in-house providers).
+The amplicons prepared with `evSeq` can yield nearly 1000 high-quality protein variant sequences for just the cost of the multiplexed NGS run (typically ~$100 from commercial sequencing providers and much less from in-house providers).

 ### Construct and visualize sequence-function pairs
 ![SeqFunc](docs/assets/figure2.png)